angular-buch/website-articles/blog/2025-10-signal-forms-part2/README.md

 Async validation can be expensive: by default, an async call is made with every character entered in an input field.

 The `debounce()` function delays updates from the UI to the form model.
-When applied, updates are delayed until either the field loses focus (is touched) or the most recently debounced update resolves.
+When applied, updates are only emitted to the form after typing has stopped for the given time (here 500 ms), or when the field loses focus.
+This means that not each and every character changes the form value and triggers validation, but only when the user has paused typing for 500 ms.

 ```typescript
 import { /* ... */, validateAsync, debounce } from '@angular/forms/signals';